 Our kittens are all used to using a fine clumping clay cat litter.
 We tend to not use hoods or doors on our litter trays.
 Please scoop your lit trays at least daily – for the sake of your sense of smell you may want to do it a little more often.
 Lit trays should be filled to about 10cm in depth and topped up when the level falls.
 Dependent on which litter you used will dictate when you need to do a total change.
 This should involve removal of the old lit, washing the tray with bleach, rinsing, drying and refilling.
 Any problems such as diarrhoea and vomiting should make you increase your litter changing accordingly.

-Kittens of the age that we sell will be able to use clumping litter.
-When younger they can eat it which can introduce infection and at worst block the intestine.
-Clumping litter crystals can swell to 15 times their size and stick together.
+Kittens of the age that we sell them are able to use clumping litter.
 We have found the best litter to be Golden Grey Master available from Zooplus.
 BasicForm cat litter scoops work really well, are strong and save a lot of time.
 They are available from Amazon.

 Cats are generally clean animals with the odd exception.
 Firstly intact males.
 Most ‘Toms’ are dirty boys.
 I have known them to take a dump in their food bowl when they have not been partial to the contents.
 We rarely sell kittens for breeding however as they do mature at different rates do contact us if your kitten is demonstrating different behaviour around the use of their litter tray.
 Secondly the move.
 We will never release a kitten to you that has not been fully litter trained.
 Please place at least one tray within sight of the feeding area but at least a couple of metres away.
 If they do pee or poo outside of the area then try waking them to eat and placing them in the tray beforehand as this is when they will most likely pee.
 After they have finished eating place them in the tray again to see if they will poo.
 This will normally knock them back into synch in a couple of days.

 Norwegian Forest Cats are reasonably low maintenance to keep their coats tangle free and looking good.
 We have brushes everywhere and tend to give all our cats a quick brush when they come to see us.
-However, a good groom once a week is always a good idea.
+Daily brushes with a good groom once a week is always a good idea.
 It also gets them ready for the moulting season in early spring.
-We also have Sara a delightful lady who comes round every six weeks to do a hygiene trim around the tail end and a general tidy up.
+We also have Sara a delightful lady who comes round every few months to do a hygiene trim around the tail end and a general tidy up.

 After they are three weeks old a kitten can maintain their temperature in a room that you are comfortable in.

 For the most part your kitten will eat, sleep, use the lit tray and play, play, play.
 If you are out of the house, consider a playmate to keep them company if you do not have one already.
 Although wild cats are on the whole solitary in nature this is mainly due to the availability of food.
 Cats and kittens in particular love to play so provide them with lots of stimulus.
 A tall cat tree is ideal for Norwegian Forest Cats.
-When you come to visit us you will be able to see our aerial walkways.
 Other essentials balls and toys they can flick around and carry around.
 You will need a good supply of these as they will either be ripped apart or will end up underneath an inaccessible cupboard.
 They can be very expensive so do check out Ali Express.
 They are cheap but do take a few weeks to get to you.
-Dont pay rip off prices!
+Don’t pay rip off prices!
 The website is https://www.aliexpress.com.
 From the same supplier get a cat tunnel or two and a cat ball-track.
 We will show you when you come and visit us.

 Kittens will sleep on average 13-16 hours per day.
 This is normal.
 By all means buy them a lovely bed just be prepared for the kitten to sleep somewhere else entirely – usually on a hard floor just next to it.